mwolosewicz/raspberrypi-template/README.md

 **Static Linking of Libraries:** All libraries used in this project are statically linked.
 This means there is no need to install any libraries on the target system, effectively avoiding issues related to missing dynamic libraries or discrepancies in their versions.
 This approach ensures that the application runs smoothly across different environments without additional configuration.

+## Prerequisites
+* Podman Installation: Ensure that Podman is installed on your system.
+This is essential for creating the build environment.

 ## Simple build:
 ```